 “What bothers you?”

-One of the four group members, Elizabeth Engele, immediately thought of some of her peers.
+One of the group members, Elizabeth Engele, immediately thought of some of her peers.
 On a campus that offered limitless opportunities for female students to make anything of themselves, she noticed and found herself oftentimes discussing meaningless, non-opportunistic topics.
 She hoped there was more to campus life and her future career.
-Julia Haried quickly drew from her past research about the lack of women in C-suite positions.
+Group member Julia Haried quickly drew from her past research about the lack of women in C-suite positions.
 Their conversation moved to,